 Nowadays, ninjas would wear modern suits and clothes.
 So when ninjas wear black clothes and masks?
 Maybe 800 years ago, if they had to hide in the trees.
 The great truth is that mask and black clothing was never a Ninja uniform.
 It all depends on the environment and the need to hide.

 Not only are Ninjas not always dressed in black, they don't always wear smoke bombs and magically disappear.
 They created a distraction in the most practical way, using a shuriken or throwing sand in their opponent's eyes.
 They run like any human being, they don't jump between walls and make 3 meter jumps.

 The artigo is still half finished, but we recommend opening it to read the following later:

 Did ninjas only use shurikens and swords?

-Shurikens and other melee weapons were part of the shinobi arsenal.
-However, depending on the occasion, they also used household items and anything else that was available to them for combat.
+Shurikens and other melee weapons were something that were part of the shinobi's arsenal.
+However, depending on the occasion, they would also use household objects and anything else they could for combat.

 The word Ninjutsu means art of discretion and perseverance.
 There are about 18 disciplines that form the basis of a ninja's main training.
-They learn the art of each weapon they use or need to fight.
+They learn the art of every weapon they use or have to fight.

-In addition to spiritual refinement, they must learn to fight hand-to-hand, unarmed, with swords, shuriken, spear, naginata, kusarigama and learned to use explosives, pyrotechnics, horseback riding, concealment and geography of the combat location.
+In addition to spiritual refinement, they need to learn hand-to-hand, unarmed, sword fighting, shuriken, spear, naginata, kusarigama and learned to use explosives, pyrotechnics, horsemanship, concealment and the geography of the combat site.
 Being a ninja involves a wide range of techniques and dedication!
-The media doesn't show or even want 10% of what it really involves to be a ninja.
+The media doesn't even want to show 10% what being a ninja really entails.

 Did you like the article?
 Don't forget to share on social media.
 If you are interested in feudal Japan, you may want to read the articles below: